UriShX/vpn-profile-switcher/README.md

       1. Install WireGuard and LuCI support by running `opkg update` and then `opkg install luci-proto-wireguard wireguard-tools kmod-wireguard`.
       2. Install `wget-ssl` by running `opkg install wget-ssl`.
       3. Go to NordVPN's [Account dashboard](https://my.nordaccount.com/dashboard/nordvpn/manual-configuration/) and click **Set up NordVPN manually**, verify your email, and generate a new token.
 Save the token to a file on your router, eg.: `/etc/nordvpn_access_token`.
+      4. Download the `get_nordvpn_credentials.sh` script to your router by running `wget https://raw.githubusercontent.com/UriShX/vpn-profile-switcher/dev/get_nordvpn_credentials.sh`, and change the permissions by running `chmod +x get_nordvpn_credentials.sh`.
-      4. Run `./get_nordvpn_credentials.sh -t /etc/nordvpn_access_token -v wireguard -c` to get the WireGuard private key and set up the WireGuard interface.
+      5. Run `./get_nordvpn_credentials.sh -t /etc/nordvpn_access_token -v wireguard -c` to get the WireGuard private key and set up the WireGuard interface.
 The script will create a new interface named `nordlynx` with the private key.
       </details>
 1. Log in to your router's shell, eg.: `ssh root@192.168.1.1`.
 2. Run the following command on your remote shell to check whether `wget` can be used to send `GET` requests: \